-Ambulance care assistant and patient transport service driver
+Ambulance care assistant and Patient Transport Service (PTS) driver

-Ambulance care assistants are trained in resuscitation in case a patient is taken ill while in their care.
-Other duties include making sure that the vehicle is clean and tidy and keeping an accurate record of their journeys.
+Your duties will include making sure that the vehicle is clean and tidy and keeping an accurate record of their journeys.

 More experienced PTS drivers may take on specialist work such as transporting: